cimug-org/CIMTool/README.md

 ## The CIMTool Wiki

-  The original [CIMTool wiki](https://wiki.cimtool.org/), though not currently actively maintained with new content, is a great resource for information.
-The [download](https://wiki.cimtool.org/Download.html) page hosts releases <= 1.9.7 of **CIMTool** and the [how to](https://wiki.cimtool.org/CIMTool_Topics.html) provides a wealth of articles on topics that may be of interest.
+  The original [wiki](https://wiki.cimtool.org/), though not currently actively maintained with new content, is a great resource for information.
+The [download](https://wiki.cimtool.org/Download.html) page hosts releases <= 1.9.7 of **CIMTool** and the [CIMTool Topics](https://wiki.cimtool.org/CIMTool_Topics.html) page provides a wealth of articles on topics that may be of interest.

 ## CIMTool Google Group